Early Access: The content on this website is provided for informational purposes only in connection with pre-General Availability Qlik Products.

 You can manage the datasets included in Landing, Storage, Transform, Data mart, and Replication data tasks to create transformations, filter the data, and add columns.

 The included datasets are listed under Datasets in the Design view.
+You can select which columns to display with the column picker (column picker).

 Datasets in the Design view of a data task